 - Contact Alabama Secretary of State

 Military and other overseas citizens are welcome to use the standard procedure for absentee voting by mail.
-However, there are also special provisions for members of the U.S. Armed Forces and merchant marine, commissioned corps of the Public Health Service and National Oceanic and Atmospheric Administration, along with family members of all these groups, and other citizens who reside outside the United States.
-Check the Federal Voting Assistance Program, www.fvap.gov
+However, there are also special provisions for members of the U.S. Armed Forces and merchant marine, commissioned corps of the Public Health Service and National Oceanic and Atmospheric Administration, along with their family members, and other citizens who reside outside the United States.
+For additional information, please see the Federal Voting Assistance Program website at: www.fvap.gov.

-For statewide elections, absentee ballot applications and completed absentee ballots should be hand delivered or mailed to the Absentee Election Manager for your county.
+For elections for county, state and federal offices, absentee ballot applications and completed absentee ballots should be hand delivered or mailed to the Absentee Election Manager for your county.
 You may find the address for your county's Absentee Election Manager here.